Body Muscles – Complete List | Ultimate Muscle Guide

 Cardiac Muscle: The Heart’s Powerhouse

 Cardiac muscle is a unique striated muscle found only in the heart.
-It contracts rhythmically without fatigue to pump blood throughout life.
+It contracts rhythmically and is highly resistant to fatigue, allowing the heart to pump blood throughout life.
 Cardiac cells have specialized junctions called intercalated discs allowing rapid electrical communication for synchronized contractions.

-This muscle type blends features of both skeletal (striated) and smooth (involuntary) muscles but remains distinct due to its endurance and automaticity.
+This muscle type blends features of both skeletal muscle, because it is striated, and smooth muscle, because it works involuntarily.
+Still, cardiac muscle remains distinct due to its endurance, rhythm, and automatic electrical activity.

 Detailed Table: Major Body Muscles – Complete List by Region